 NESREA Annual Environmental Import Clearance

-The National Environmental Standards and Regulations Enforcement Agency (NESREA) has responsibility to enforce all environmental laws, guidelines, policies, standards and regulations in Nigeria; and to prohibit processes and the use of equipment or technology that undermine environmental quality.
+The National Environmental Standards and Regulations Enforcement Agency (NESREA) has the responsibility to enforce all environmental laws, guidelines, policies, standards and regulations in Nigeria; and to prohibit processes and the use of equipment or technology that undermine environmental quality.
 It also has the responsibility to enforce compliance with provisions of international agreements, protocols, conventions and treaties on the environment to which Nigeria is a signatory.

 NESREA is also mandated to enforce compliance with regulations on the importation, exportation, production, distribution, storage, sale, use handling and disposal of hazardous chemicals and waste other than in the oil and gas industry.
 In line with this, the Agency is regulating the importation of banned and restricted chemicals and other hazardous chemical substances, as well as some designated items and equipment.
 This is being implemented by, among others, the issuance of Environmental Import Clearance.
 Items and products regulated by NESREA under the Environmental Impact Clearance regime are categorized into five broad groups: